Submit Your Records & Comments Here

 BC - Bromley Common, including Bickley, Hook Farm, The Rookery and Elmfield.
 Ha-Hayes, including Hayes Farm and all areas towards Hayes Common and Keston.
 BN-Bromley North, including Grove Park and Downham.
 HE - High Elms country park and environs.
 Ey-Eynsford, including Lower and Upper Austin Lodge, Preston Hill and the Rifle Range.
 WH - White Hill Shoreham, including FAC Fackenden Down and areas East of Shoreham Village towards Otford telephone exchange.
 Orp-Orpington, including Ruxley Reserve, Hobblingwell and Petts Wood.
 Lu - Lullingstone, including Golf course and surrounding areas and villages.
 AW - Andrews Wood, Pilots Wood, Badgers Mount and all the adjacent areas to the West and North West of Shoreham Village.
 Other areas continue to be included and though a chore to localise to landmarks - TQ map, GPS, or nearest places are also acceptable if submitting records.

-This is a genrational thing I am sure, but gardeners have a duty to preserve wildlife as much as conservationists and any small patch left for wild flowers and nettles will help the cause.
+Gardeners have as much a duty to preserve wildlife as do conservationists, but the temptations of modern garden centres are far to strong in what they offer as a way of making the hard job of gardening seem an easy task.
+This includes the use of pesticides and soil enhancers and tools that help the eradication of any foreign impediment to the desired goal of making and preserving a pretty garden.
+Worse though, they breed the idea that it is acceptable, as a right of ownership, that householders can destroy anything that obstructs their intended goal.
+This is something of a post war legacy of affluency and it is unsurprising that the bright lights and perfect layouts touted by garden centres appeal to a particular age group. in many cases though there is now a realisation that something has to be done by the individual for the preservation of wildlife and as a plea to these gardeners, I would suggest any small (or bigger) patch left to run wild will help the cause.
 Education and the will to override the twin evils of ignorance and prejudice is imperative, but unfortunately, among many related to land management and I mean those who wield the tools as well as the power, there is a pitiable lack of direct knowledge and a far too ready tendency just to pay lip service to conservation.
 Worse still, are those that practice out of date and illegal actions under the cloak of landowner privacy and ignorance of modern conservation law.

-First emergence dates is a guide to the identification of butterflies in the field, but over a long period it also provides a guide to the changing patterns of butterfly activity.
-Taken with weather charts, emergence is also a simple climate change monitor and it is for this reason I have included them where I have felt appropriate.
+First emergence dates is a guide to the identification of butterflies in the field.
+Over a long period it also provides a guide to the changing patterns of butterfly activity.

 © Rodney Compton